 Certain characteristics of young learners should be recognized by teachers and properly considered when teaching them.
-While Imaniah & Nargis (2017, p.5) pointed out that English for young learners (between the ages of three and twelve) is cognitively capable of learning language in ways that support an integrated skills and content-based, experiential approach.
+While Imaniah & Nargis (2017, p.5) point out that English for young learners (between the ages of three and twelve) is cognitively capable of learning a language in ways that support integrated skills and a content-based, experiential approach.
 In general, children have a wonderful learning period called the golden age, which helps them to acquire languages quickly, between the ages of 6 and 12.
 In light of these traits, teachers must make their lessons more engaging and similar to their everyday lives.

-Previous research related to this research first reveals using the direct approach to teach vocabulary in elementary school and discussing the pupils' responses to the direct method to teach language by Rahmawati (2019).
-Another study conducted by Obitube et al. (2020) revealed that evaluates the value of the total physical response (TPR) method for teaching Igbo to L2 learners.
-The last another study conducted by Magnussen & Sukying (2021) revealed that singing and TPR, as well as a combination of the two approaches, greatly increased the participants' vocabulary learning, with the TPR&S method having a greater beneficial impact than either singing or TPR alone.
+Previous research related to the present research revealed using the direct approach to teach vocabulary in elementary school and discussing the pupils' responses to the direct method to teach language by Rahmawati (2019).
+Another study conducted by Obitube et al. (2020) evaluated the value of the total physical response (TPR) method in teaching Igbo to L2 learners.
+The last study conducted by Magnussen & Sukying (2021) revealed that learning using song and TPR, as well as both of the two approaches, greatly increased the participants' vocabulary learning, with the TPR&S method having a greater beneficial influence than either singing or TPR alone.
 The similarity between the previous and present studies is to improve the vocabulary of young learners.
-Therefore, the difference between the previous and present study lies in the method used, because the present study used a narrative inquiry design.
+Therefore, the difference between the previous and present study lies in the method used; at which the present study used a narrative inquiry design.

 In this regard, these previous studies were found to be relevant to this study as they investigated similar contexts.
-Previous studies were conducted by Rahmawati (2019), Obitube et al. (2020), Magnussen and Sukying (2021), Kara and Eveyik-Aydın (2019), Bulan and Kasapoglu (2021).
-Regarding the previous studies described, it is obvious that the TPR method is an effective media in teaching vocabulary.
+Previous studies conducted by Rahmawati (2019), Obitube et al. (2020), Magnussen and Sukying (2021), Kara and Eveyik-Aydın (2019), Bulan and Kasapoglu (2021) described an evidence that TPR method is a good medium for teaching vocabulary.

-Based on the previous study, in this case, English learn from a young age using the total physical response (TPR) method and used narrative inquiry design has not yet been clarified in the previous studies, in which the writer investigates to were to find out the tearcher experience in applying the Total Physical Response method for teaching young learners.
+Based on the previous study, in this case, English is learnt from a young age using the total physical response (TPR) method.
+However, narrative inquiry design has not yet been clarified in the previous studies; so is the teacher experience in applying the Total Physical Response method for teaching young learners.
 Therefore, the researcher conducted research at one of the non-formal education CEMARA (Cidewa Environmental Management and Literacy Activities) at Kampung KB Lembur Idaman Dusun Cidewa in Ciamis.
-Based on the description, the problem can be formulated, namely: (1) How does the teacher experience applying the Total Physical Response method for teaching young learners?
-(2) How do the students respond to the method?
+Based on the description, the problem can be formulated, namely: (1) How does the teacher experience applying the Total Physical Response method for teaching young learners?; and (2) How do the students respond to the method?